What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 The managed security market breaks into four models: MASS, AI MDR services, AI SOC platforms, and traditional/legacy MDRs.

-The MASS row reflects a different operating model, one where investigation, context, and response run on a single architecture rather than stitched-together point solutions.
+The MASS row reflects a different operating model, one where investigation, context building, and response run on a single architecture rather than stitched-together point solutions.

 The Role of Security Experts in MASS